the practical kitchen

 I went to pastry school, how hard could a focaccia pizza it be?
 Very, it turns out!
 (Don't worry, I've made this recipe very easy for you.
 But it took me about 7 focaccia pizzas to get here.)

 Early in testing, the focaccia dough kept deflating under the toppings.
-I added one extra quick set of folds to strengthen the gluten structure of the dough.
+Finally, I added one extra quick set of folds to strengthen the gluten structure of the dough.
 Problem solved, easy peasy!

 close up of a slice of focaccia pizza topped with pepperoni.